joovnaz/Floomeen/README.md

 ```

-The above code let Floomeen "plugging" an entity, i.e. forcing the state of new born entity to start state.
+The above code let Floomeen "plugging" a new entity, i.e. forcing the state of new entity to start state.
+Notice that an Id of new customer order is required BEFORE plugging operation.
+An empty or null `[FloomeenId]` attributed property (i.e. `CustomerOrderId` in our case) would raise an exception.
+Object unique identification is required by master-slave Floomeen configurations, where internal events are subscribed to align master and slave workflows.
+This is an advanced topic covered later.